How can we influence the decision making process

 The Role Psychology Plans in Purchasing Decisions

-Psychology plays a role in everything we do, from choosing our friends to buying toothpaste.
+Above all, psychology plays a role in everything we do, from choosing our friends to buying toothpaste.
 We may not always be aware of it, but our brains work overtime to influence our decisions.

-Two Israeli psychologists, Daniel Kahneman and Amos Tversky, were responsible for laying out much of the groundwork that contributed to today’s sophisticated marketing techniques.
+For instance, two Israeli psychologists, Daniel Kahneman and Amos Tversky, were responsible for laying out much of the groundwork that contributed to today’s sophisticated marketing techniques.
 They did it by identifying and exploring some of the tricks our brains play on us.

-Fear, Uncertainty, and Doubt
+Potential customer’s decision making process is driven by Fear, Uncertainty, and Doubt

-The human brain is a complex organ.
+Above all, the human brain is a complex organ.
 While we have capabilities for complex thought that many animals do not, our brains still have many commonalities with theirs.

 Some of the most important work done by Kahneman and Tversky was in identifying two things: heuristics and cognitive biases.